Typeform/terraform-provider-kubectl/README.md

 # Kubectl Terraform Provider

-The k8s Kubectl provider enables Terraform to deploy Kubernetes resources.
+The kubectl Kubectl provider enables Terraform to deploy Kubernetes resources.
 Unlike the [official Kubernetes provider][kubernetes-provider] it handles raw manifests, leveraging `kubectl` directly to allow developers to work with any Kubernetes resource natively.

 ## Usage